-The Independent Directors discussed the performance of the Fund for the one-year, three-year, five-year and ten year periods ended January 31, 2013.
-In assessing the quality of the portfolio management services delivered by the Adviser, the Independent Directors also compared the short-term and long-term performance of the Fund on both an absolute basis and in comparison to a peer group of 27 closed end international funds constructed by data provided by Morningstar, Inc. (the "Morningstar Peer Group").
-The Independent Directors noted that the one year return for the Fund ranked second amongst its peer group while the Fund ranked third, eighth and third for the three-year, five-year and ten year periods, respectively.
+The Independent Directors discussed the performance of the Fund for the one, three, five and ten year periods ended January 31, 2014.
+In assessing the quality of the portfolio management services delivered by the Adviser, the Independent Directors also compared the short and long-term performance of the Fund on both an absolute basis and in comparison to a peer group of 27 closed end international funds constructed by data provided by Morningstar, Inc. (the "Morningstar Peer Group").
+The Independent Directors further noted that the one year return for the Fund ranked twelfth amongst its peer group while the Fund ranked fourth, second and first for the three, five and ten year periods, respectively.

-COSTS OF SERVICES PROVIDED AND PROFITS REALIZED BY THE ADVISER
+3. COSTS OF SERVICES PROVIDED AND PROFITS REALIZED BY THE ADVISER

 The Directors considered the cost of services and the structure of the Adviser's fees, including a review of the expense analyses and other pertinent material with respect to the Fund.
 In addition, the Independent Directors reviewed information comparing the Fund's contractual advisory fees with the Morningstar Peer Group.
-The Directors discussed the potential effect of the Fund's new fulcrum fee on Fund expenses either increasing or decreasing the base fee by 0.15%.
-The Directors noted the new fee calculation which begins January 1, 2013 pays the Adviser a base fee, accrued daily at the annual rate of 1.00%, subject to a performance fee adjustment which increases or decrease the advisory fee depending upon how well the Fund has performed relative to the MSCI Mexico Index (the "Index").
-The fee adjustment will be calculated using a monthly adjustment rate that is based upon the Fund's relative performance to the Index and that the performance adjustment rate is limited to a 0.15% fee adjustment, positive or negative.
-The Directors noted that the Fund's contractual management base fee of 1.00% fell within the third quartile and ranked slightly above the Morningstar Peer Group average of 0.93%, which fell within the second quartile and that Fund's current expense ratio of 1.44% was reasonable when compared to funds with similar asset size and complexity.
+The Directors noted that the Fund's contractual management base fee of 1.00% fell within the third quartile and ranked slightly above the Morningstar Peer Group average of 0.98%, which fell within the second quartile.
+The Directors also considered that the Fund's management fee is subject to a performance fee adjustment that increases or decreases the fee depending on how well the Fund has performed relative to the MSCI Mexico Index.
+The Board then discussed the operation of the performance fee adjustment and the impact on fees and expenses based on various performance results.
+The Directors then noted that Fund's current expense ratio of 1.62% was reasonable when compared to funds with similar asset size and complexity.
 The Directors also considered the overall profitability of the Adviser, after reviewing the Adviser's financial information.
 The Directors examined the level of profits that could be expected to accrue to the Adviser from the fees payable under the Agreement, as well as the Fund's brokerage arrangements, noting that the Adviser makes no effort to seek soft dollar arrangements.
-These considerations were based on materials requested by the Directors and the Fund's administrator specifically for the March 2013 meeting at which the Agreement was formally considered, as well as the presentations made by the Adviser over the course of the year.
+These considerations were based on materials requested by the Directors and the Fund's administrator specifically for the March 2014 meeting at which the Agreement was formally considered, as well as the presentations made by the Adviser over the course of the year.